yelicoder/rxjs-getting-started/README.md

 41. retryOnPromise: only trying to process the promise not to retry the network call
 42. retryOnObservable: retry the network operation
 43. propagateErrorAfterRetry: make sure observer got the error after retry.
 The throw operation in retryWhen is inside try/catch block.
 So throw new error works here
+44. subscription: subscribe to an observable generate a subscriber handle
+45. unsubscribe: unsubscribe will call the returned function that the observable returns
+46. retryAutoUnsubscribe: retry will automatically unsubscribe